10 Essential Dance Music Documentaries

 Northern Disco Lights — The birth of Norwegian dance music

 As we all hunker down for social distancing, Norwegians are already well adapted to living in isolation — it’s the least densely populated country in Europe, as Author Michael Booth notes early on in this film by Red Bull.
 But somehow, Norway’s long, dark winters and sparse population gave birth to euphoria-inducing artists like Prins Thomas, DJ Fett Burger, and “Inspector Norse” man himself, Todd Terje.
 Their irreverent, uplifting house and nu-disco sounds have totally altered the electronic music landscape.
 Plus, they really hit the spot right now.
-Watch for free here, or rent on Vimeo above.
+Watch for free here.

 20 Years Of Ultra